martinpaljak/ant-javacard/README.md

   - Use JDK 17 (don't forget to set `$JAVA_HOME`)
   - Use JavaCard SDK 3.2.0 (`jckit="sdks/jc320v24.0_kit"`) with right target (`targetsdk="3.x.y"`)
   - NOTE: depending on your external components, absence of v2.3 export files will force you to stick with JavaCard SDK 3.1
-- Targeting JC 2.x.y or 3.0.1 (older JavaCard-s)
+- Targeting JC 2.2.x or 3.0.1 (older JavaCard-s)
   - Use JDK 11 (don't forget to set `$JAVA_HOME`)
   - Use JavaCard SDK 3.0.5u4 (`jckit="sdks/jc305u4_kit"`) with right target (`targetsdk="sdks/jc222_kit"`)

 > [!NOTE]
-> ant-javacard will continue to support using JavaCard 2.X SDK-s (and thus JDK-8) for as long as this is achievable with sane effort
+> ant-javacard will continue to support using legacy JavaCard 2.X SDK-s (and thus JDK-8) for as long as this is achievable with sane effort

 ## Syntax
 Sample: